ONE Apus

 The ONE Apus is a 14,000 TEU container ship.
 In 2020, it lost approximately 1,816 containers overboard in the Pacific Ocean, the largest loss of containers in transport since 2013.

 Vessel

-The ONE Apus is a 14,000 TEU container ship built in 2019 measuring 364-meters in length and sailing under the Japanese flag.
-The vessel is one of a series of 15 Bird-class container ships, operated by Japan’s Ocean Network Express, sailing under the Japanese flag.
+The ONE Apus is a 14,000 TEU container ship built in 2019, measuring 364 meters long.
+The vessel is one of a series of 15 Bird-class container ships, operated by Japan's Ocean Network Express, sailing under the Japanese flag.